syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Axislabels.md

 ## Smart Axis Labels

 Axis labels may overlap with each other based on chart dimensions and label size.
 The [LabelsIntersectAction]() property of axis is used to avoid overlapping of axis labels.
-The default value of the LabelsIntersectAction is `None`; other available values are `MultipleRows`, `Hide`, and `Wrap`.
+The default value of the LabelsIntersectAction is `Hide`; other available values are `MultipleRows`, `None`, and `Wrap`.

 {% tabs %}